 Styles of Homosexual Behavior

-Regardless of tribal or racial affiliations, LGBT natives are naturally everywhere in the Caribbean.
-Their particular personal situations vary widely according to their family, religious and political circumstances, as well as the level of homophobia in their state.
+Regardless of cultural or racial affiliations, LGBT natives are naturally everywhere in the Caribbean.
+Their particular personal situations vary widely according to their family, religious and political circumstances, as well as the level of homophobia in their culture.
 The most public type is a person who feels unashamed and identifies as gay and desires intimate contact only with others of the same gender.
 These people form the core of the modern gay-rights movement.
-Most of these people are out and accepted by their friends and family. (photo right Ricky Martin)
+Most of these people are out and accepted by their friends and family although a few are harassed, bullied and occasionally injured.
+Some others are quietly known and are left alone.
+Those with strong self-confidence are amused and talk back to their offenders but, sadly and commonly, many LGBT people fear coming out and are urged to marry and have kids in order to fit in with family and religious expectations to avoid suspicion. (photo right singer Ricky Martin).

-This leads to the reality that in Puerto Rico there are various degrees of sexual behavior with many closeted gays married, as mentioned, to the opposite gender and thus compelled into bisexuality.
-Bisexuality also varies according to circumstances such as when essentially straight people live in institutions such as schools, prisons or military troops and having same-sex contact.
+This leads to the reality that in Puerto Rico there are various degrees of sexual behavior; closeted gays married to women are engaged in bisexuality.
+Bisexuality also varies according to circumstances such as straight people living in institutions like schools, prisons or military troops where same-sex contact is more occasional and less commital.

 It should be added, however, that erotic fantasies often translate into less than fun times: in a recent study, “some women did not have a satisfying sex experience.
 Said one, the average West Indian man’s “understanding of good sex is restricted to painful banging”.
 As well, women of the Caribbean are speaking more openly now of their partners’ insensitivity and ignorance.”
 So, a good endowment does not ensure good quality.